resendislab/Covid-19_scRNAseq/Machine_Learning/Reconstruct_XGBoost_Model/README.md

 ### Step 1

 Run in command line the script:
 ```
 > python3 model.py
 ```
 We will obtain the data in a proper notation and these separated in the independent (X) and depende variables (y).
+These variables are compressed in the file X_y.zip

 ### Step 2.